ulejm/Sustainability_V3/README.md

 The Extension is now installed on your Chrome Browser.

 ### Go shopping
-Go to https://produkte.migros.ch/ to test the application and discover better food choices!
+Go to https://wwww.rewe.de/ and click the extensions icon in the top right of your browser window.
+Enjoy testing the application and discover better food choices!

 # Frontend Development

 ### Admin mode
-On https://produkte.migros.ch/, click the extension icon to enter the admin mode.
+On https://wwww.rewe.de/, click the extension icon to enter the admin mode.
 You can change your settings there.

 ### BUILD
 Make sure to have node and npm installed